dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.43 - [space shooter](/2019/08/21/canvas-example-space-shooter/)

-A Canvas Example of a space shooter type game where there is a ship that moves around on the canvas and shots at other ships.
+A Canvas Example of a space shooter type game where there is a ship that moves around on the canvas that shoots at other ships.
 This is just another general basic idea that is in a kind of alpha state as of this writing.
+It is also the very first canvas example that I started with, so the source code is in a state that I would not write at this time.
+If I do get around to putting some more time into this game, it might be to just add some menus and improve the controls a little, I can not see this ever being anything to ground breaking really.
+I just wanted to get a basic idea together with something that that was more or less it.

 ### 3.44 - [Stars](/2020/02/12/canvas-example-star/)